LegacyModdingMC/UniMixins/README.md

 * `-Plocal`: use the locally built version of `unimix` when building the Mixin module.
     * Invoke `./gradlew publishToMavenLocal` in the UniMix repo first to install a local build.
 * `-PenableAltMixin`: build alternate flavors of the Mixin module, not just UniMix.
+* `-PpublishAll`: publish all modules, not just the combined one.

 ### Roadmap